 Executive Vice President and Provost

-Under the direction of UNI School of Music professor and conductor Ronald Johnson, the Wind Symphony will offer its fall concert.
+Under the direction of UNI School of Music professor of tuba Jeffrey Funderburk, the UNITUBA Ensembles will offer a spring recital.
 This event is free and open to the public.